-Typically, our transformational bursaries are 90-100% of school fees.
-This means a boy will be supported for his full career at Abingdon School – not just his fees, but additional costs such as curriculum trips, or a suit and laptop for sixth formers.
+Pupils are on varying levels of support at Abingdon School from 10% to 100% of fees.
+Those pupils who receive a 100% bursary also receive support for additional costs such as curriculum trips, school bus charges, school uniform and exam fees.
 This often makes the difference for families.
 Those who benefit bring fresh perspectives, motivation and inspiration to the whole school.

 If you are interested in applying for a bursary, please click here for more information.